Frequently Asked Questions

 What types of programs are sponsored by Student Diversity and Inclusion Services?

 Student Diversity and Inclusion Services sponsors programs that are designed to increase awareness of diversity and social justice.
-Programs may include include speakers, educational programs, training events, and social opportunities.
-One such series is our Heritage Month programs, which encourage students from all backgrounds to learn more about the diverse and multicutural mosaic upon which our communities are built.
+Programs may include speakers, educational programs, training events, and social opportunities.
+One such series is our Heritage Month programs, which encourage students from all backgrounds to learn more about the diverse and multicultural mosaic upon which our communities are built.

 Does Student Diversity and Inclusion Services offer any scholarships?

 Yes.
 We offer several need-based scholarships to undergraduate U.S. students of color.
 Application information is emailed to all eligible students (cumulative 2.0 GPA or higher required) and information can be found on our website during spring semester.
 We do not currently offer any scholarships for graduate students.
 All students should utilize the Financial Aid Office for additional information about scholarship opportunities.

 Does Student Diversity and Inclusion Services only serve undergraduate students of color?

 Student Diversity and Inclusion Services helps all students.
 Stop by or contact one of our staff members for assistance with any questions or concerns.
 If we can't help, we will find someone who can!

 YES!
 Stop by our office (224 Anderson Student Center) for great conversation, great students, great colleagues, and great free candy.

 Where can I find help with a class?